 The research data have shed light to Lithuanian teachers' perception on the issue of combination and mutual contribution of theatre/drama and experiential learning in non-formal settings, based on this case study.
-The findings of our case study have shown teachers' positive stance and reaction towards the TLabs method.
+In general, the findings of this case study have shown teachers' positive attitude and reaction towards the TLabs method.
+Teachers, who reported less experience in drama was found to hold more positive attitude toward TLabs.
+Teachers who already have positive attitude toward students with special need may be predisposed to seek out additional experiential education practices and be more willing to be use theatre/drama methods.
 Furthermore, one of a key point in this study was the interaction among teachers from different disciplines and theirs' perception of theatre/drama activities.
 The participants' contribution during the focus group discussions was significant seeking to raise the different aspects of the TLabs method, bringing to the surface both creative and pedagogical parameters, and facilitates students' engagement and development of collaborative skills and self-confidence.